ArminJo/arduino-test-compile/README.md

 ## Using custom library
 Add an extra step `Checkout custom library` for loading custom library. **You must use the `path:` parameter, otherwise checkout overwrites the last checkout content.**<br/>
 Take care that the path parameter matches the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).<br/>
-You do not need to put the custom libraries you loaded manually in the `required-libraries` list, since they are already loaded now!
+You do not need to put the custom libraries, you loaded manually, in the `required-libraries` list, since they are already loaded now!
 ```yaml
 ...
     steps: